scalabli/quo/docs/unicode-support.rst

 Surrogate Handling
 ------------------

-Click does all the Unicode handling in the standard library and is subject to its behavior.
+Quo does all the Unicode handling in the standard library and is subject to its behavior.
 Unicode requires extra care.
 The reason for this is that the encoding detection is done in the interpreter, and on Linux and certain other operating systems, its encoding handling is